 Next up is everyone's favorite Aggieville hotspot, Taco Lucha.
 The mural represents the restaurant in so many ways, but most of all with the wrestlers in their Luchador masks.
 My favorite part though is the championship belt!
 This mural was completed in 2020 by a local artist, Phyllis Pease.
 Head down to the entrance and see the mural as you round the corner on Moro and 11th street.

-Last but not least, over the river and through the woods to the one and only, Manhattan Running Company!
-Just kidding, for those not familiar just hop on Seth Childs, to Anderson, and then on Garden Way.
+Manhattan Running Company!
+For those not familiar with this amazing store, just hop on Seth Childs, to Anderson, and then on Garden Way.
 The mural is on the Westside of the Manhattan Running Company building.
 It depicts two runners on the yellow brick road, heading towards the city with the sun/apple on the horizon.
 Painted by Hannah Merle in 2016, this mural can also be easily seen while driving on Seth Childs!